charlyoleg2/dedale_mono/README.md

 This is a monorepo that contains the following *javascript* packages:

-1. nF: the entry-front of the *dedale* backend
+1. nA: the entry-front of the *dedale* backend
 2. nP1: a micro-service for heavy processing
 3. nP2: an other micro-service for heavy processing
 4. nW: the micro-service for writing the data to persistent media